dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-mime-messages/creating-and-setting-contents-of-emails/_index.md

 To specify multiple email addresses in an email message, follow these steps:

+<a name="csharp-specify-multiple-recipients-of-email" id="csharp-specify-multiple-recipients-of-email"><strong>_Steps:_ Specify Multiple Recipients of Email using C#</strong></a> |
+<a name="csharp-send-email-to-multiple-recipients" id="csharp-send-email-to-multiple-recipients"><strong>_Steps:_ Send Email to Multiple Recipients in C#</strong></a>

 1. Create an instance of the [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) class.
-1. Specify the From and multiple To, Cc and Bcc addresses using the [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) instance.
+2. Specify the From and multiple To, Cc and Bcc addresses using the [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) instance.
-1. Create an instance of the [SmtpClient](https://apireference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient) class and send the email using the [Send](https://apireference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/methods/send/index) method.
+3. Create an instance of the [SmtpClient](https://apireference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient) class and send the email using the [Send](https://apireference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/methods/send/index) method.

 The code sample below shows how multiple To, Cc, and Bcc addresses can be specified.

 {{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "Examples-CSharp-Email-SpecifyRecipientAddresses-SpecifyRecipientAddresses.cs" >}}

 ## **Changing email addresses to a friendly name**

 The programming samples below demonstrate how to change email addresses to friendly names in an email message.
 A friendly name is a name that is more human-friendly than the email address, for example John Smith instead of [js346@domain.com](/email/net/mailto-js346@domain-com/).
 When sending an email, we can associate a friendly name with an email address in the [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) class constructor.

 To change email addresses to friendly names in an email message, follow these steps:

+<a name="csharp-change-email-addresses-to-friendly-names" id="csharp-change-email-addresses-to-friendly-names"><strong>_Steps:_ Change Email Addresses to Friendly Names in C#</strong></a> |
+<a name="csharp-send-email-after-changing-email-addresses-to-friendly-names" id="csharp-send-email-after-changing-email-addresses-to-friendly-names"><strong>_Steps:_ Send Email after Changing Email Addresses to Friendly Names in C#</strong></a>

-- Create an instance of the [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) class and specify email addresses in the **To** and **From** fields along with friendly names.
+1. Create an instance of the [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) class and specify email addresses in the **To** and **From** fields along with friendly names.
-- Specify the Cc and Bcc email addresses along with friendly names by calling the [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) class constructor in the MailMessage instance.
+2. Specify the Cc and Bcc email addresses along with friendly names by calling the [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) class constructor in the MailMessage instance.
-- Create an instance of the [SmtpClient](https://apireference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient) class and send the email using the [Send](https://apireference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/methods/send/index) method.
+3. Create an instance of the [SmtpClient](https://apireference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient) class and send the email using the [Send](https://apireference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/methods/send/index) method.

 The following code snippet shows you how to display Names for email addresses.

 {{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "Examples-CSharp-Email-ChangeEmailAddress-ChangeEmailAddress.cs" >}}

 ## **Set Mail Body**

 The [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) class represents an email message.
 Instances of the [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) class are used to construct email messages that are transmitted to an SMTP server for delivery using the [SmtpClient](https://apireference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient) class.
 A mail body can be specified using the [Body](https://apireference.aspose.com/email/net/aspose.email/mailmessage/properties/body) and [HtmlBody](https://apireference.aspose.com/email/net/aspose.email/mailmessage/properties/htmlbody) properties of the [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) class.
 The [MailMessage](https://apireference.aspose.com/email/net/aspose.email/mailmessage) class also allows you to add alternate views to the email.

 This article shows how to add body and alternate views to the email.

 ### **Setting HTML Body**

 [HtmlBody](https://apireference.aspose.com/email/net/aspose.email/mailmessage/properties/htmlbody) is used to specify the HTML content of a message body.
 [HtmlBody](https://apireference.aspose.com/email/net/aspose.email/mailmessage/properties/htmlbody) must be enclosed between <html> </html> tags.
 The following code snippet shows you how to set HTML body.

+<a name="csharp-set-email-html-body" id="csharp-set-email-html-body"><strong>_Steps:_ Set Email HTML Body in C#</strong></a>

+1. Create an instance of [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) class.
+2. Set email HTML body using [MailMessage.HtmlBody](https://reference.aspose.com/email/net/aspose.email/mailmessage/htmlbody/) property.

 {{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "Examples-CSharp-Email-SetHTMLBody-SetHTMLBody.cs" >}}

 ### **Setting Alternate Text**

 Use the [AlternateView](https://apireference.aspose.com/email/net/aspose.email/alternateview) class to specify copies of an email message in different formats.
 For example, if you send a message in HTML, you might also want to provide a plain text version in case some of the recipients use email readers that cannot display HTML content.
 This class has two properties, [LinkedResources](https://apireference.aspose.com/email/net/aspose.email/alternateview/properties/linkedresources) and [BaseUri](https://apireference.aspose.com/email/net/aspose.email/alternateview/properties/baseuri), which are used to resolve URLs within the content of the email.

 - [LinkedResources](https://apireference.aspose.com/email/net/aspose.email/alternateview/properties/linkedresources) is a collection of [LinkedResource](https://apireference.aspose.com/email/net/aspose.email/linkedresource) objects.
 When rendered, URLs within the email's content are first matched against the URLs in the Content Link of each [LinkedResource](https://apireference.aspose.com/email/net/aspose.email/linkedresource) object in the [LinkedResources](https://apireference.aspose.com/email/net/aspose.email/alternateview/properties/linkedresources) collection and resolved.